Main Objectives and Long Term Goals

-We have listed our main objective and long term goals for you, so you can easily see what RESILIENCE is all about.
+We have listed our main objectives and long term goals for you, so you can easily see what RESILIENCE is all about.

 Long Term Goals